Log Aggregation (Loki)

 Further details in Loki architecture documentation: Loki components and deployment modes

-Loki will be installed using Simple scalable deployment mode using as S3 Object Storage Server (Minio) as backend.
+Loki will be installed using Simple scalable deployment mode using an S3 Object Storage Server as backend.

 Grafana Loki needs to store two different types of data: chunks and indexes.
-Both of them can be stored in S3 server.
+Both of them can be stored in an S3-compatible server.

 Note:

-Loki helm chart is able to install this Minio service as a subchart, but its installation will be disabled and Minio Storage Service already deployed in the cluster will be used as Loki’s backend.
+Loki helm chart is able to install an S3 service as a subchart, but its installation will be disabled and the S3 Storage Service already deployed in the cluster will be used as Loki’s backend.

-As part of Minio Storage Service installation, loki’s S3 bucket, policy and user is already configured.
-See documentation: Minio S3 Object Storage Service.
+As part of the S3 Storage Service installation, loki’s S3 bucket, policy and user is already configured.
+See documentation: “PiCluster - S3 Backup Backend”.

-Use Minio’s mc command to create loki bucket and user
+Use RustFS CLI (rc) to create the loki bucket and user:

 Note: